-Sprouting Vegetable Seeds in a Jar for Big Nutrition or a Classroom Activity
+Sprouting Seeds for Big Nutrition or a Classroom Activity

-Do you want to sprout a garden will grow in any season or climate.
+Do you want to plant a garden that will grow in any season or climate.
 Do you want an edible crop you can harvest in only four or five days?

-You probably want to sprout a garden that provides a fresh, healthful delicious crop that its full of vitamins, minerals and fiber.
+You can actually sprout a garden that provides a fresh, healthful, delicious crop that is full of vitamins, minerals and fiber.
 You might also want to avoid the mess of dirt, soil or growing medium.
 How about growing some vegetables that don't need to be peeled or involve a lot of waste in preparation?

 What You Need

-Sprouting seeds is a simple process, and one that children enjoy a lot, especially when they can actually see the seeds growing.
+Sprouting seeds is a simple process, and one that children enjoy a lot, especially when they can get quick results and actually see the seeds growing.

-What do you need to produce a jar of fresh sprouts?
+You need only a few items to produce a jar of fresh sprouts:

-- A packet of seeds -- alfalfa, cress, mung beans, lentils, onion seeds, radish seeds or a mixed batch.
-These are available in many supermarket produce sections, at health food stores or online.
+- A packet of seeds -- alfalfa, cress, mung beans, lentils, onion, radish seeds or a mixed batch.
+These are available in many supermarket produce sections, at health food stores, at plant nursuries or online.

-- A quart size jar -- canning or mayonnaise jar
+- A quart size jar -- canning or large mayonnaise jar

 If you are growing sprouts for a classroom project, you might also want: